Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

-Key to Acronyms: 3TC = lamivudine; ART = antiretroviral therapy; ARV =antiretroviral; IV = intravenous; NAT = nucleic acid test; NVP = nevirapine; the Panel = Panel on Treatment of Pregnant Women with HIV Infection and Prevention of Perinatal Transmission; RAL = raltegravir; ZDV = zidovudine
+Key: 3TC = lamivudine; ART = antiretroviral therapy; ARV = antiretroviral; IV = intravenous; NAT = nucleic acid test; NVP = nevirapine; the Panel = the Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV; RAL = raltegravir; ZDV = zidovudine

 |Newborns at Low Risk of Perinatal HIV Transmission|